George Prior Ottoman verge

-MOVEMENT : Gilt verge movement, the engraved and pierced balance cock.
+MOVEMENT : Gilt verge movement, with engraved and pierced balance cock.
 Four very ornate crested tulip pillars and large silver regulator disk.
 Signed in Arabic and numbered (23511).

-In good condition, with a small repair to the centre of the balance cock.
+In good condition, thought with a some small repairs to the balance cock.
 Running well.

-DIAL : White enamel dial, signed and with Turkish numerals.
+DIAL : White enamel dial, signed “GEORGE PRIOR” and with Turkish numerals.

 In good condition, with just some light scratches and some damage around the centre hole.
 No repairs.

 Good 18th century steel beetle and poker hands.